-If any adjacent pair on the path, say $(m_k, x_k)$ and $(m_{k+1},x_{k+1})$ has $m_k \neq m_{k+1}$ and the pair of points is not related by $\sim$, then this pair contributes $2$ to the score.
-So in this case we can just take the two-point path $(m,x), (n,y)$ to satisfy our lemma.
+If any adjacent pair on the path, say $(m_k, x_k)$ and $(m_{k+1},x_{k+1})$ has $m_k \neq m_{k+1}$ and the pair is not related by $\sim$, then this pair contributes $2$ to the score, which is impossible since we assumed the score is $<2$.
 We thus assume that this case does not arise in what follows.

 We may take our path (\ref{distancelemmapath}) and shorten any chain of $\sim$ relations.
 This is because $\sim$ is transitive.
 Thus, we can assume that no three adjacent pairs are related by $\sim$.
 In other words, we never have $(m_k, x_k) \sim (m_{k+1},x_{k+1}) \sim (m_{k+2},x_{k+2})$.